-As a key stakeholder in the conservation and management of wetlands, it is important for you to as a policy maker to provide practical advice on how best to lobby and advocate for conservation and management strategies among politicians.
+As a key stakeholder in the conservation and management of wetlands, it is important for you to communicate wetland information to the community and policy makers so that a more effective response is obtained.
+You are also a key technical person who is expected to provide practical advice on the best conservation and management strategies.
 As you proceed with this module, have the following questions in mind: